mibwurrepo/Microbial-bioinformatics-introductory-course-Material-2018/07-MAW-PVI.md

 More information on [SPIEC-EASI](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004226).

 The input for SPIEC-EASI is a counts table.
 The normalization and tranformation is done by the function.
-This is very handy tool.
 This step is heavy on computational memory and slow.
 Noise filtered OTU-OTU level covariance would be ideal.

 **Load packages and data**